 Oh, yeah.
 Especially being that far apart.

 Yeah.
 Yeah.
 That’s amazing.
 Good to hear that it all worked out.
 Well.
 And you got stuck into the sports when you go to Australia, right?
-You competed in the hoba.
+You competed in.
 What was that again?
-The

-Yeah, I was I was I was still swimming.
+Yeah, I was still swimming.
 I was still competing as a master swimmer.
 So yeah, we were down in it was in in 1998.
 And we were down in Hobart.
-They had the Masters national Swimming Championships there.
+They had the Masters National Swimming Championships there.

 So I thought what can I do at the club and I started there.
-In the in the canteen, which was not a good idea.
-I’m not real good with chips and hotdogs and it eventually became the head sports trainer took the sports trainers course and ran around the field with the guys every Tuesday night, Thursday night and all day Saturday.
+In the canteen, which was not a good idea.
+I’m not really good with chips and hotdogs and I eventually became the head sports trainer took the sports trainers course and ran around the field with the guys every Tuesday night, Thursday night, and all day Saturday.

 It was interesting.